JuliaRuiz22/audio_fingerprinting/README.md

 ## Overview:

-This project is an integral part of the Advanced Algorithms and Data Structures course, focusing on the concept of audio fingerprinting and the algorithms and code behind it.
+This project is an integral part of the Advanced Algorithms and Data Structures course.
+The aim is to understand the concept of audio fingerprinting as well as the algorithms and code behind it.

 ## Introduction to Audio Fingerprinting

-Audio fingerprinting involves identifying unique characteristics within audio recordings, much like identifying individual signatures or fingerprints.
-These characteristics include factors such as tone, amplitude, and wavelength.
-By recognizing this unique combination of attributes, entire audio recordings can be identified.
-This process finds applications in various fields, including pattern matching, multimedia (music) information retrieval, and cryptography.
+Every audio is made of a combination of characteristics such as its tone, amplitude or wavelength that makes it identifiable and unique.
+By recognizing this unique combination of attributes, entire audio recordings can be identified from just a short sample.
+Audio fingerprinting has various applications such as, pattern matching, multimedia (music) information retrieval, and cryptography.

 ## Scientific explanation of how it works:

-When an audio clip is inputted into the system, it undergoes a process where it's transformed from its raw waveform representation into a condensed digital signature, often referred to as a fingerprint.
-This transformation involves various techniques, including spectral analysis and feature extraction.
-Spectral analysis breaks down the audio signal into its constituent frequencies, revealing information about the tone and pitch of the sound.
-Feature extraction identifies key characteristics such as amplitude variations, temporal patterns, and frequency distributions within the signal.
+When an audio clip (short audio less than 30 seconds) is inputted, it undergoes a process where it's transformed from its raw waveform representation into a condensed digital signature, wich is also called a fingerprint.
+In order to undergo this transformation we use spectral analysis and feature extraction.
+  - **Spectral Analysis**: breaks down the audio signal into its frequencies, revealing information about the tone and pitch of the sound.
+   - **Feature extraction**: identifies key characteristics such as amplitude variations, temporal patterns, and frequency distributions within the signal.
 These extracted features are then used to create a compact representation of the audio, which can be efficiently stored and compared with other fingerprints in a database.
 By matching these fingerprints, the system can quickly identify and retrieve similar or identical audio recordings, enabling applications such as music identification, content recognition, and event detection.

 ## Applications